Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Software written with OOP in mind follows a hierarchical design, where objects are composed together to represent different layers of abstraction in a connected fashion.
 Any impurities that may exist in those objects are free to spread from child to parent, potentially contaminating the entire dependency tree.

-To better understand what that means in practice, let's revisit the example I used in my previous article.
-Here we have a simple web API application that calculates user's sunrise and sunset times based on their IP.
-The functionality is modeled as a composition of three classes: `LocationProvider` for turning IP address into a geographical location, `SolarCalculator` for calculating solar times based on that location, and finally `SolarTimesController` to expose the result through an HTTP endpoint:
+To better understand what that means in practice, let's revisit an example from my previous article.
+The idea was to build a simple web API application that calculates user's sunrise and sunset times based on their IP.
+This functionality was modeled using three classes:

+- `LocationProvider` to get a location from an IP address, using a public GeoIP provider
+- `SolarCalculator` to calculate solar times from that location
+- `SolarTimesController` to expose the result through an HTTP endpoint

+Here's the code for that:

 ```csharp
 public class LocationProvider